-Some States exempt all or a portion of retired pay from income taxation, or have no State income tax.
-Some States exempt disability retired pay in the same manner as the Federal Government.
-In all States, disability payments received from VA and all Social Security payments are exempt from taxation.
-Few states, if any, permit a retirement income credit of the type granted by the Federal Government.
-To learn which states tax retired pay or how much of retired pay is taxed, visit the MyArmyBenefits State fact sheets at http://myarmybenefits.us.army.mil/Home/Benefit Library/State Territory Benefits.html.
+Some states exempt all or a portion of retired pay from income taxation, or have no state income tax.
+Some states exempt disability retired pay in the same manner as the federal government.
+In all states, disability payments received from VA and all Social Security payments are exempt from taxation.
+Few states, if any, permit a retirement income credit of the type granted by the federal government.
+To learn which states tax retired pay or how much of retired pay is taxed, visit the MyArmyBenefits State fact sheets at https://myarmybenefits.us.army.mil/Benefit-Library/State/Territory-Benefits.